What Is RDP — Remote Desktop Protocol and RDP Service

 As an RDP server provider, we at Cloudzy understand what virtual desktop users need and work tirelessly to provide the best solution you can ask for:

-- Our servers are located in more than 15 global locations.
-Wherever you need a virtual presence, we got it.
+• Our servers are located in more than 15 global locations.
+Wherever you need a virtual presence, we’ve got it.

-- We offer a high uptime of 99.95%.
-This means that your remote desktop is always online and you don’t have to be worried about downtime issues affecting your virtual experience.
+• We offer a high uptime of 99.95%.
+This means that your remote desktop is always online, and you don’t have to worry about downtime issues affecting your virtual experience.

 Apart from all of the features we offer, we want to ensure that our virtual desktops are available to anyone who needs them.
 That’s why we offer unmatchable prices while maintaining a high quality!